Low AirPods Volume on MS Teams

 • On Apple’s community pages, users report that the Volume is “extremely low” until switching profiles.

-• Disabling the Hands-Free AG profile in Device Manager is a recommended fix, but often locked on corporate PCs Super User.
+• Disabling the Hands-Free AG profile in Device Manager is a recommended fix, but it is often locked on corporate PCs, according to Super User.

 How to Fix Low AirPods Volume on MS Teams in Windows 11:

-Following is the compilation of fixes that helped me resolve the low AirPods volume issue on Microsoft Teams.
-These solutions are based on my personal experience and insights from other users facing the same problem.
+The following is a compilation of fixes that helped me resolve the low AirPods volume issue on Microsoft Teams.
+These solutions are based on my personal experience and insights from other users who have faced the same problem.
 I know how frustrating it can be when a device you’ve invested in doesn’t work as expected, especially when you’re relying on it for work or important meetings.
-Hopefully, one of these fixes will work for you, too, and restore the clear audio experience you were expecting.
+Hopefully, one of these fixes will work for you as well, restoring the clear audio experience you were expecting.

-If you can later access Device Manager—even briefly—disabling the Hands-Free AG device brings full volume back:
+If you can access Device Manager, disabling the Hands-Free AG device restores full Volume.
+The following are the steps on how to do it:

 1. Press Win + X, open Device Manager.